 We specialize in providing second mortgages in Ontario for people with bad credit.
-Unlike the major Canadian banks, we approve on equity not credit.
+Unlike the major Canadian banks, we approve on equity, not credit.
+Learn more

 A power of sale is a commonly used legal process in Ontario, which allows the mortgage lender to sell your property and recover their money.
-We stop this process and keep you in home.
+We stop this process and keep you at home.
+Learn more

 A mortgage is a debt that is secured by real estate.
 A property can have many mortgages, and they are numbered in the order in which they are placed on the property.
 A mortgage that is placed after a first mortgage and before a third mortgage (if applicable) is a Second Mortgage.